whenchyiv/PushPitch2Mod/README.md

 - The Push touch strip LEDs don't always reset to the correct mode when changing between multiple tracks with PushPitch2Mod devices (though correct the MIDI CCs are still sent).<br />
 - Push must be connected before loading the patch or PushPitch2Mod won't see the Push.<br />
 - Deleting multiple instances can sometimes lead to crazy LED behavior (try the reset touch strip button and then toggle the mode to remedy this).<br />
 - Editing the patch and saving it requires either clicking the bang message in the patcher to restart the selected track detection timer, or deleting and reloading the patch.
-This seems to be a Max For Live issue, but my remedial Max/MSP patching could just as easily be to blame.<br />
+This seems to be a Max For Live issue, but my remedial Max/MSP patching abilities could just as easily be to blame.<br />